 Privacy and Data Security

-For further general reading about SwiftKey Cloud, Personalization and Backup & Sync, please see here.
+For further information about the SwiftKey Account, Personalization and Backup & Sync, please see here.

 4 - Customizing your keyboard